October 29, 2022MAINTENANCE

 Effectively planned preventive maintenance (PM) programs deliver substantial savings.
-Studies show preventive maintenance can save facilities as much as 18 percent in maintenance costs.
-Why?
+In fact, studies show that preventive maintenance can save facilities as much as 18 percent in maintenance costs.

-The expenses of workers’ overtime, outsourced expertise, and expedited parts’ shipments can add up quickly.
+The expense of worker overtime, outsourced expertise, and expedited parts shipments can add up quickly.
 However, the most significant financial loss for industrial businesses stems from missing production targets due to downtime.

 Every effective PM program begins with a plan.
 In this article, we’ll discuss seven essential elements to include in your next preventive maintenance plan.